Milestones in the history of the University for Continuing Education Krems

 The foundation stone for the new Campus Krems building was laid.

-The Federal Law on the University for Continuing Education was passed.
+The Federal Law on the Danube University Krems was passed.

-Danube University Krems appointed the first professors; by May 2019 the University for Continuing Education had 27 professorships.
+The Danube University Krems appointed the first professors; by December 2021 the University for Continuing Education Krems had 27 professorships.

 The Archive of Contemporary Arts, a collection of donations and bequests made by outstanding personalities from literature, music and other fields of the arts, was opened at Campus Krems.

-The Federal Law authorizing Danube University Krems to award Doctorate Degrees came into force.
+The Federal Law authorizing the Danube University Krems to award Doctorate Degrees came into force.

 Accreditation of the first two PhD programs and certification of the quality management system by the Agency for Quality Assurance and Accreditation Austria (AQ Austria).